 Dogs in parks

 We welcome responsible dog owners and their dogs to our parks and open spaces.
 Unfortunately, incidents relating to dogs have been reported.
 We think irresponsible dog owners are in the minority, but they're costing the tax payer money - money spent on clearing up dog fouling which affects the enjoyment of visitors.

 How we're helping

-- additional to our park byelaws, we also have dog related byelaws (pdf, 56kb) which specify where dogs must be kept on leads and dog prohibited areas
+- in addition to our park byelaws, we also have dog related byelaws (pdf, 56kb) which specify where dogs must be kept on leads and dog prohibited areas

 - we have two FIDO machines, which clean up dog fouling in all of our parks across the borough.
 Many of our medium and large parks have designated 'no dogs' areas